johnomalley/prjs/src/README.md

 # Projects utility

 This is a simple command-line utility to list your most recently modified projects.
-I created this mostly as a way to get my feet wet in Rust.
+It assumes that your projects are in `$HOME/projects`.
+A project is defined as a directory within with a *.git* subfolder.

-## example output
+## Example Output

 ```
 $ cargo run